Downloading and Installing SQL Server 2016 Express Edition

 - Setup is now complete!
-Upon completion, SQL Server will present you with a list of everything that succeeded or failed.
-At this point, you can also go through the SQL Server Installation Center and install any more specific tools you may need.
+Upon completion, SQL Server will present you with a comprehensive list of everything that succeeded or failed.
+You can navigate through the SQL Server Installation Center and proceed to install any additional, more specific tools you may require.

 - View the Contents of a Table in a SQL Server Database Using Enterprise Manager